NFL Rumors: Colin Kaepernick Reportedly ‘In The Best Shape Of His Life’ And Training Every Day

 Citing unnamed sources, TMZ Sports wrote that Kaepernick is training on a daily basis, going to the gym, and practicing in the field, essentially “busting his a** as if he’ll be on an NFL roster” this year.
 One source was quoted as saying that the former San Francisco 49ers signal-caller is currently “in the best shape of his life” despite his long absence from pro football.

-As recalled by NBC Sports Bay Area, Kaepernick drew controversy during the 2016 season, when he decided to start kneeling during the singing of the national anthem to protest police brutality and racial inequality.
+As recalled by NBC Sports Bay Area, Kaepernick drew controversy during the 2016 season, when he decided to start kneeling during the national anthem to protest police brutality and racial inequality.
 He has remained unsigned since March 2017, when he entered free agency after opting out of his contract with the 49ers, and this has led to allegations that the NFL blackballed him over his protests.
 The league was also called out late last month after Kaepernick’s status on its website was briefly changed to “retired,” though he is now listed correctly as an unrestricted free agent.

 Carlos Hyde wants Kap back pic.twitter.com/Cz73yg2hjw